jonesandy/calculator-excercise/README.md

 # calculator-excercise

 The purpose of this exercise was to demonstrate the idea of Single Responsibility Principle and Encapsulation.
+Extracting related methods from the original [calculator.rb](lib/calculator.rb) file into their own classes.

 ## calculator user stories